rutgerkok/BetterEnderChest/readme.md

     World mainWorld = Bukkit.getServer().getWorlds().get(0);
     WorldGroup mainGroup = betterEnderChest.getGroups().getGroupByWorld(mainWorld);

+## Making changes to the inventory
+If your plugin is directly making changes to the inventory (for example using `inventory.addItem(...)`), be sure to set its internal `hasUnsavedChanges` flag to `true`.
+If you don't do this, the chest won't get saved.
+If you do, BetterEnderChest will automatically save and unload the chest after a while.

+    ((BetterEnderInventoryHolder) inventory.getHolder()).setHasUnsavedChanges(true);

+When a player clicks on a slot in the chest, BetterEnderChest will automatically set this flag to `true`.

 ## Get public/default chest
 The public and default chest aren't that different from standard chests, they just have a special name.